Jetroid/jetroid.github.io/_posts/2019-04-23-latest-posts.md

  - "Jekyll"
 ---

 **Want to have a page on your Jekyll site that always shows your most recent post?
-This tutorial will show you show you how to create a URL that always shows your latest post with Jekyll.
+This tutorial will show you how to create a URL that always shows your latest post with Jekyll.
 Click [here](#tutorial) to skip the preface.**

 I send out an email that looks like this at the end of any week when I upload a post to this website: